Karessa L. Cain

 - Colgate-Palmolive Company in its acquisition of Laboratoires Filorga Cosmétiques for $1.7 billion

-- ServiceMaster Global Holdings, Inc. in its spin-off of Frontdoor, Inc.
+- ServiceMaster Global Holdings, Inc. in its spin-off of Frontdoor, Inc. and its divestiture of its ServiceMaster Brands business to Roark Capital for $1.5 billion

 - Special Committee of the Board of Directors of Discovery Communications in its agreement to exchange $5 billion of preferred stock held by Advance/Newhouse Programming Partnership